analyticsquest/analyticsquest.github.io/faq.md

 Help getting your computer set up to do the course.

-## 1. How do I install R and RStudio?
+## 1. How do I install Python and Jupyter Notebook?

 Link the page [here](http://www.intro2r.info/unit1/install-R-and-RStudio.html)